seakhtar/nsf-sbir/pages/resources/awardees/phase-1/bootcamp.md

 ## Budget Preparation

 Phase I applicants may budget up to $20,000 of their Phase I award funds to cover costs for the NSF’s “Beat-the-Odds Boot Camp.”
-Refer to the Budget Section of the [FastLane Guide](https://federalist-proxy.app.cloud.gov/preview/18f/nsf-sbir/BootCamp/fastlane/form-prep-2/) for more information.
+Refer  to the budget preparation instructions in the solicitation or the [FastLane Guide](https://federalist-proxy.app.cloud.gov/preview/18f/nsf-sbir/BootCamp/fastlane/form-prep-2/) for more information.

 Phase I awardees that participate in NSF’s “Beat-the-Odds Boot Camp” may reallocate up to $20,000 of their Phase I award funds to cover costs that were incurred as a result of participation in the Boot Camp.
 Please contact your program director and [click here](https://federalist-proxy.app.cloud.gov/preview/18f/nsf-sbir/BootCamp/resources/awardees/phase-1/revised-budget/) to learn more about revising a budget.